plaidev/karte-ios-sdk/.github/PULL_REQUEST_TEMPLATE.md

-Please bump up the modules version if needed.
+Please bump up the version of modules if needed.

 # Summary
    - related issue number